Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Another view of the box.

-Has the insert and this box is fairly clean, complete, square and sturdy -- and there is no un-original tape anywhere!
+Grade 8+ orange corrugated original box with a lift-off lid (minor stains; small scuffs).
+The box is clean, complete, square and sturdy and there is no tape anywhere!

 Close-up of the top four billboards.